Sign up for our English newsletter here to stay up to date on our latest news!

 The Benno Tapes (director: Ton van Zantvoort) receives the Golden NL Award 2015.

-Director Daan Jongbloed (Wisdom of the Mountains) wins the Young Talent Award 2015.
+Director Daan Jongbloed (The Farmer, Wisdom of the Mountains) wins the Young Talent Award 2015.

 Broken Dreams (director: Suzanne van Leendert) wins the ‘Best Dutch Feature Length Documentary Award’ at DocFeed 2015, Eindhoven.